Does your oven or stovetop need cleaning or maintenance? Our video playlist offers simple tips and hacks to get the job done.

 Tip 1: Check the door seal.
 Make sure the door seal is soft and pliable.
 If it’s hard, brittle or torn, it could result in fluctuating temperatures and poor baking results.

 Tip 2: Preheat faster.
 Instead of preheating the oven with a bake selection, select broiler.
-By preheating the oven using the broiler process, you can start cooking in 10 minutes instead of 20.
+By preheating the oven using the broiler, you can start baking in 10 minutes instead of 20.
+Switch to back when you put the food in the oven.

 Tip 3: Clean the stovetop.
 Food or grease buildup around the burner heads could result in a bad ignition, which could become combustible and create serious injury.

 Tip 4: Inspect the burners.
 The flame height should be ¼-inch above the burner head.
-If it’s too low, air movement could extinguish the flame and the burner will still expel gas, causing a potential safety hazard.
+If it’s too low, air movement could extinguish the flame and the burner will still expel gas, creating a safety hazard.

 Tip 5: Self-clean the oven.
-Tom recommends that the self-cleaning process be performed at least twice a year or when necessary, based on buildup inside the oven cavity.
+Tom recommends that you run the self-cleaning cycle at least twice a year or when necessary, based on buildup inside the oven.